modelscope/agentscope/docs/sphinx_doc/source/tutorial/204-service.md

             "Description: Create a file and write content to it.\n" )

-        # Add details about the function parameters
+        # add detailed information about the function parameters
         sig = inspect.signature(create_file)
         parameters = sig.parameters.items()
         params_prompt = "\n".join(